Nikola Karev: After Ilinden

 After the uprising Karev went back to Bulgaria and became a political activist of the newly founded Marxist Bulgarian Social Democratic Workers' Party (Narrow Socialists).
-However, the Narrows denounced the Ilinden uprising as an adventure inspired by the Bulgarian government, that played into the hands of the Great Powers.
 In 1904, Karev made a legal attempt to return to Macedonia, taking advantage of the Bulgarian-Ottoman Amnesty Agreement for the participants in the Ilinden Uprising.
 He sent several applications for amnesty to Istanbul through the cabinet of the Bulgarian Prime Minister Racho Petrov.
 The applications were received by the Ottoman Amnesty Commission but remained unanswered, despite the intercession of the Bulgarian diplomatic agent in Istanbul, Grigor Nachovich.

-On March 16, 1905, the chetas of Nikola Karev and Petar Acev passed through the Kyustendil checkpoint of the IMARO and entered Ottoman territory.
-There were five more people in Karev's squad.
-Soon after, Karev's detachment was discovered by a Turkish soldiers, and in the ensuing battle the voivode was killed near the village of Rajčani, together with his comrades Dimitar Gyurchev and Krastyo Naumov.
+On March 16, 1905, the chetas of Nikola Karev and Petar Atsev passed through the Kyustendil checkpoint of the IMARO and entered Ottoman territory.
+Soon after, Karev's detachment was discovered by Ottoman soldiers, and in the ensuing battle he was killed near the village of Rajčani, together with his comrades Dimitar Gyurchev and Krastyo Naumov.

 Family

 His two brothers, Petar and Georgi also participated in IMRO.
-During the First and the Second World Wars, when Vardar Macedonia was annexed by Bulgaria, they supported the Bulgarian authorities.
-After World War I, both were abused when the area was returned to Serbian administration.
-During the Second World War, Georgi was a Mayor of Krusevo.
-After 1944 they were imprisoned as Bulgarian fascists' collaborators in Communist Yugoslavia, where both died in the internment camp of Idrizovo in 1950 and 1951 respectively.
-Nikola's nephew Mihail, the son of Georgi, was also imprisoned on a charge of "opposing the idea of Communist Yugoslavia".

-Controversy over pro-Bulgarian sentiments

-After the Second World War the short-lived Kruševo Republic was absorbed into the historical narrative of the new Socialist Republic of Macedonia, as the new Communist authorities eradicated "pro-Bulgarian" sentiments.
-Despite Karev's Bulgarian national identification, he was an ethnic Macedonian, according to Macedonian historiography.
-After 1944 the name of Nikola Karev was present in the anthem of the Socialist Republic of Macedonia: "Today over Macedonia".
-It was deleted in 1953 without explanation by the communist leadership led by Lazar Koliševski, as Nikola and his brothers Petar and Georgi were considered to be "Bulgarophiles".
+During World War II, in the Bulgarian-annexed Vardar Macedonia, Georgi became briefly a Mayor of Kruševo in 1941.
+In late 1944, after SR Macedonia's authorities came to power he was arrested and trialed as a Bulgarian fascists' collaborator.
+He served his sentence in the Idrizovo prison and died there in 1949 or 1951, allegedly poisoned.
+His son Mihail, was also imprisoned in 1959 for a year and half for "activities against the people and the state", while he claimed that he was imprisoned for demanding a truly autonomous Macedonia without communist control, but under an international protectorate.
+According to a later testimony of Mihail, this was the reason he and his father Georgi were imprisoned.
+Bulgarophilia was used as a rhetorical strategy by the communist regime against opponents.
+Furthermore, as Mihail pointed out, this was used against his dead uncle as well, of whom the communist leaders envied and wanted to devalue his legacy by denouncing him as Bulgarian.
+The other brother, Petar, was sentenced to imprisonment on the same charges, dying reportedly in 1951 in Idrizovo prison.
+According to other reports, after serving his sentence, he was released and died in 1962.